AMileychik/Nike/README.md

 Custom `TabBarController`:

+- Injected via AppCoordinator.
-- Four screens: Shop, Home, Favorites, Bag.
+- Tabs: Shop, Home, Favorites, Bag.
-- Injected via DI and wrapped in `UINavigationController`.
+- Each tab uses its own coordinator and navigation controller.
 - Re-tapping the active tab triggers scrollToTop().
 - **Home** is selected by default.